Fiji: Demonym

 In May 2010, Attorney-General Aiyaz Sayed-Khaiyum reiterated that the term "Fijian" should apply to all Fiji nationals, but the statement was again met with protest.
 A spokesperson for the Viti Landowners and Resource Owners Association claimed that even fourth-generation descendants of migrants did not fully understand "what it takes to be a Fijian", and added that the term refers to a legal standing, since legislation affords specific rights to "Fijians" (meaning, in that legislation, indigenous Fijians).

 Languages

-Fiji has three official languages under the 1997 constitution (and not revoked by the 2013 Constitution): English, Fijian (iTaukei), and Hindi.
-(Fiji Hindi is a variety of Hindi common in Fiji.)
+The 2013 Constitution states that all legislation must be available in English, Fijian (iTaukei), and Standard Hindi (the language of education for Indian Fijians).
+Additionally, conversational Fiji Hindi is compulsory taught in classrooms.

 Fijian is an Austronesian language of the Malayo-Polynesian family spoken in Fiji.
 It has 350,000 native speakers, and another 200,000 speak it as a second language.
 There are many dialects of the language across the Fiji Islands, which may be classified in two major branches—eastern and western.
 Missionaries in the 1840s chose an eastern dialect, the speech of Bau Island, to be their written standard of the Fijian language.
 Bau Island was home to Seru Epenisa Cakobau, the chief who eventually became the self-proclaimed King of Fiji.